 Having no right to push my liberal humanitarian ethos onto others is another article of faith, and one that has helped when working in demining alongside good people, some of whom had done vile things in the past.
 If they accept my right to be me, I have to accept their right to be them.
 We were all doing our best and often getting it wrong – and who’s to say that I would not have done the same as them if I had been born alongside them?
 I found that I had become "fundamentally opposed to fundamentalism of all kinds" - political, religious and even naively idealistic (a description that has been applied to me).
 I know from experience that the well intentioned and self righteous Politically Correct fundamentalists seeking to impose alien liberal values in unfamiliar cultural contexts have often done great harm.
 Better to set an example and let others believe whatever makes them comfortable until they decide to try the example you have shown them, if they ever do.
 No one should presume to judge people from other cultures until they have lived their lives and done it better, which is impossible.
 Of course, being fundamentally opposed to fundamentalism is an illogical cycle that leaves me opposed to myself but, having left the limitations of logic behind, I am comfortable with the odd unavoidable paradox.

 Honesty, fairness and a sense of honour are often treated as optional luxuries by those driving our world today.
 They rule over a moral darkness lit by technology toys that distract many from recognising the catastrophe ahead.
-But I still have hope because I have been privileged to spend time in many countries when central government 'law and order' has collapsed.
+But I still have hope because I have been privileged to spend time in many countries where central government 'law and order' had collapsed.
 When there are resources that can be lawlessly exploited, that tends to happen, but from Afghanistan and Angola to Iraq and Libya I have seen small communities impose their own 'law' based on a shared understanding of fair-play, honesty and honour.
 Odd individuals might seek short-term selfish gain but the natural leaders, often women, have always had enough control to stop the excesses.
 Real security depends on having neighbours who, regardless of the squabbling and petty gossip, make a community of shared values.
 Those values are often lent authority by a traditional religion of one flavour or another, showing how religion can foster social cohesion.
 I have seen how honesty, fairness and a sense of honour are human characteristics of greater value to species survival than the selfish short-term greed dominant in today's world of convenient 'truths'.
-Here in the dystopian post-Christian world where the people are only 'enlightened' by their screens, I think the species really does need faith if it is to open its eyes and face the challenges it has brought upon itself.
+Here in the dystopian post-Christian world where the people are only 'enlightened' by the reflection of theiir screens, I think the species really does need faith if it is to open its eyes and face the challenges it has brought upon itself.
 But I also think that this is happening.